AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/go-live.md

 1. The Local AEM Runtime - local versions of the AEM author and publish services that will be used to deploy code from the AEM project
 1. The Local Dispatcher Runtime - a local version of the Apache htttpd webserver that includes the Dispatcher module

-Once the local development environment is set up, you can simulate content serving to the React app by deploying a static Node server locally.
+Once the local development environment is set up, you can simulate content serving to the React application by deploying a static Node server locally.

 In order to get a more in depth look at setting up a local development environemnt and all dependencies needed for content preview see [Production Deployment documentation](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/graphql/multi-step/production-deployment.html?lang=en#prerequisites).

-## Prepare your AEM Headless Application for Go-Live {#prepare-your-aem-headless-application-for-golive}
+## Prepare your AEM Headless application for Go-Live {#prepare-your-aem-headless-application-for-golive}

 Now, it's time to get your AEM headless application ready for launch, by following the best practices outlined below.

-### Secure and Scale your Headless Application Before Launch {#secure-and-scale-before-launch}
+### Secure and Scale your Headless application Before Launch {#secure-and-scale-before-launch}

 1. Configure [Token Based Authentication](/help/assets/content-fragments/graphql-authentication-content-fragments.md) with your GraphQL requests
 1. Configure [Caching](/help/implementing/dispatcher/caching.md).